ripped-rooster/Terraform-Associate-Notes/README.md

   - When needing to manage existing resources not originally created by Terraform.
   - When creation of new resources is not permitted.
   - When not in control of the initial infrastructure creation process.
+  - IMPORTANT - Not all providers and resources support Terraform import.

 ### Terraform validate